cretz/kotlin-native-sample-agent/README.md

 # Kotlin Native Sample JVMTI Agent

 This is a sample of creating a [JVMTI agent](https://docs.oracle.com/javase/9/docs/specs/jvmti.html) with [Kotlin Native](https://github.com/JetBrains/kotlin-native/).
-At this time I have only tested it on Windows.
+As an example, it displays all the known system property names on agent load.
+At this time I have only built and tested it on Windows.

 In order to build, the latest `gradle` and JDK >= 8 has to be installed.
 Then from the cloned directory, run: